 The best way to control the water temperature is by installing a properly maintained heating system in your aquarium.
 You can choose between a "hang-on" style of heater, which is usually cheaper, or a submersible heater which is more efficient and provides a more consistent temperature.

 Click to view details of this Tetra HT Submersible Aquarium Heater

 The size and strength of the heater depends on the size and water capacity of your betta fish tank.
 A larger tank requires a stronger heater.
 Heaters strength is measured by how many watts they require, where usually every 5 watts mean the heater is capable of heating another gallon of water.
 So, for example, for a 6 gallon tank you would need a 30 watts heater.

-Whether you have a heater or not, it's highly recommended that you fit a small aquarium thermometer in your betta fish tank.
-This will help you keep track of the actual water temperature and make sure that your bettas are warm enough and do not suffer from big fluctuations in temperature.
+Heaters have their internal thermometers but it's highly recommended that you fit a small aquarium thermometer in your betta fish tank as well.
+They are cheap to buy and can help you keep track of the actual water temperature and make sure that your bettas are warm enough and do not suffer from big fluctuations in temperature.

 Lighting Your Betta Fish Aquarium

 Betta fish do need light and so do the beneficial bacteria in the betta's aquarium.
 If your fish do not have enough natural light, there is a great selection of fluorescent light strips available that fits right into the aquarium hood.